gammarf/grf_sphinx/server.rst

     :align: center
     :width: 70%

-The triggers system allows the user to define criteria on which an alert will be recorded and issued.
-Triggers are sent to a slack channel, as defined in the server configuration.

-The following types of triggers are defined.
-They are not all available for every subject:
+Using the triggers system, the user can be notified when certain conditions occur.
+The following types of triggers are defined:

 * hit: Any activity in a time series triggers an alert
 * pwr >=: Power exceeding or equal to the trigger value will trigger an alert